ashishsonone/google-sheet-utils/README.md

 # Google Sheet Utils

-SQL like functionaliity in google sheet
+A very basic SQL like functionality in google sheet

+Supported functions:
 - LEFT_JOIN
 - SELECT
 - WHERE
 - ORDER_BY
 - GROUP_BY

+Note: By default, assumes that the first row in selection is a header row.
+It uses it to output the column names accordingly.

 # How to use
 1. You need just 1 file - `sheet-utils.combined.js` (from dist folder)